Resume Tips

 Key Takeaways:

-- Tailor your resume to each job you apply for.
+- Customize your resume for each job application.

 - Emphasize transferable skills.